befovy/fijkplayer/README.en.md

 Warning: The fijkplayer video player plugin is not functional on iOS simulators.
 An iOS device must be used during development/testing.
 For more details, please refer to this [issue](https://github.com/flutter/flutter/issues/14647).

+## Next Plan

+See the development plan of next version v0.2.0 in https://github.com/befovy/fijkplayer/projects/2